Spectrin: Vertebrate spectrin genes

 The production of spectrin is promoted by the transcription factor GATA1.

 Role in muscle tissue

 Some evidence for the role of spectrins in muscle tissues exist.
 In myocardial cells, aII spectrin distribution is coincident with Z-discs and the plasma membrane of myofibrils.
-Additionally, mice with an ankyrin (ankB) knock-out have disrupted calcium homeostasis in the myocardia.
+Additionally, mice with an ankyrin (ankB) knock-out have disrupted calcium homeostasis in the myocardial.
 Affected mice have disrupted z-band and sarcomere morphology.
 In this experimental model ryanodine and IP3 receptors have abnormal distribution in cultured myocytes.
 The calcium signaling of the cultured cells is disrupted.

 In humans, a mutation within the AnkB gene results in the long QT syndrome and sudden death, strengthening the evidence for a role for the spectrin cytoskeleton in excitable tissue.